RobbieProkop/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
-I made this using Vagrant VM.
+The app utilizes Ruby on Rails for both the front end and the back end, Active Records for the Database, along with the Stripe API to accept payments and Cypress for testing.
+I made this while using Vagrant VM.
 I found that cypress testing didn't work well because of this.
 Anyway, enjoy the app!

 Landing Page
 <img src="/public/images/Screen%20Shot%202022-06-07%20at%206.33.18%20PM.png" />